The loyalty marketing guide:

 Interacting with customers in relevant ways not only differentiates your brand, but it also strengthens shopper relationships and loyalty.

-Wunderman’s study found that among their respondents, “56% said they feel more loyal to brands who ‘get me’ and show a deep understanding of their priorities and preferences.”
+Wunderman’s study, as cited by Adobe, found that among their respondents, “56% said they feel more loyal to brands who ‘get me’ and show a deep understanding of their priorities and preferences.”

 The best way to show shoppers that you ‘get’ them is to communicate with them in the most relevant way.
 This can be as simple as using bilingual copy if you’re catering to shoppers whose first language isn’t English.